Implementing Optimistic Concurrency with SQL Timestamps

 Step 4: Create the Business Logic Layer

-In the DeleteProduct method you'll note that the Adapter.Delete method is now requiring two different parameters.
-A productID is needed to specify which row to delete, and a byte array called Original_timestamp.
+.
 Remember that the timestamp is needed because it is now a parameter in the delete statement we inspected above.
-The .Net Framework treats timestamps as byte arrays, so we'll add a byte array called timestamp to our method, and pass it into the Adapter.Delete method.
+The .Net Framework treats timestamps as byte arrays, so we’ll add a byte array called timestamp to our method, and pass it into the Adapter.Delete

 [System.ComponentModel.DataObjectMethodAttribute(System.ComponentModel.DataObjectMethodType.Delete, true)]